micziz/PassMax/readme.md

 ## Installation 💿

 Currently, PassMax can only be installed from source.
 It's not hard!
 You can find install instructions in the wiki.

+## Documentation 📖

+Currently, the documentation is only offline.
+You can find it in the [docs directory](/docs/)

 ## Contributing 😎